Interfacial Properties of Fluids Exhibiting Liquid Polyamorphism and Water-Like Anomalies: Influence Parameters

-where $\ell$ is the length of a lattice cell (see SM Sec.
-S6 for the full derivation).
-Note that, in the language of Ref.~\cite{Feeney_Theoretical_2003}, Eqs.~(\ref{Eq_cx}) to (\ref{Eq_crhox}) define the influence coefficients \textit{a priori} with the assumption that the gradients contribute to the local energy density, but not to the entropy density.
+In this section, we derive the microscopic influence parameters for the blinking-checkers model to be used in the density gradient theory (DGT)\cite{Debye_Dissymmetry_1959,Yang_Molecular_1976,Rowlinson_Capillarity_1982,Lu_Density_1985,Kahl_Interfacial_2002,Stephan_Interfaces_2020} for the calculations of the interfacial tension.
+We follow the approach of Debye\cite{Debye_Dissymmetry_1959}, and define the influence coefficients \textit{a priori} with the assumption that the gradients contribute to the local energy density, but not to the entropy density\cite{Feeney_Theoretical_2003}.

-To determine the interfacial profiles, we adopt a variational approach, based on a family of anzatz functions, choosing the optimal one by minimizing the interfacial tension, given by Eq.~(\ref{Eq_sigma}).
-We have also obtained exact numerical solutions for the profiles by solving the equilibrium condition for the surface tension, which is obtained from Eq.~(\ref{Eq_sigma}),\cite{Poser_Surface_1979,Poser_Interfacial_1981,Kahl_Interfacial_2002}

-as explained in Sec.
-S6 in the SM.
-We find that the variational approach is enough to capture the anomalous behavior of the interfacial properties with sufficient accuracy (see SM Sec.
-S6 for details).
-Throughout the main text, we report the variational results, based on the Fisher-Wortis profile, which accounts for the thermodynamic asymmetry between the two coexisting phases \cite{Fisher_Profile_1984,Anisimov_Mesothermo_2010}.
-A comparison with an alternative symmetric ansatz is also discussed in SM Sec.
-S6.
-The Fisher-Wortis ansatz is given in normalized form as a combination of symmetric and asymmetric components for both the density and concentration (molecular fraction) profiles as